ic3-software/ic3-analytics-ops/README.md

 Here is the link to the introductory post on
 Medium: [AnalyticsOps and Automated Dashboard Tests](https://medium.com/@marc.polizzi/analyticsops-and-automated-dashboard-tests-535e2ab83ead).

+## Dashboard testing

+To facilitate internal testing of dashboards in icCube, we provide a publicly available test suite: [ic3-dashboard-testing](https://github.com/ic3-software/ic3-dashboard-testing).
+This suite is implemented using Cypress.

 ## Roadmap

 The project is still in its **early days** so stay tuned for further updates.